 Be sure to stay in contact with the incident controller and authorised officer who will give updates on the situation and whether it is safe to go back or not.

-It is important to cover all steps properly and adhere to the Australian Standards for fire safety procedures and equipment.
+It is important to cover all steps properly in your Fire Drill Procedures and adhere to the Australian Standards for fire safety procedures and equipment.
 By using the professional services from FCF Brisbane North you can have fire safety training, fire drills in dormitories and other fire safety activities that will help you to keep your school safe from potential injuries, property damage, or fatalities resulting from a fire.